National No Dirty Dishes Day (May 18)

 Top 5 Facts About the Holiday

-The average person spends over 230 hours a year washing dishes.
-That’s nearly 10 full days—just scrubbing, rinsing, and drying.
-This holiday is a tiny rebellion against that time sink.
+1. The average person spends over 230 hours a year washing dishes.
+Nearly ten full days.
+Just scrubbing, rinsing, and drying.
+This holiday is a small but meaningful rebellion against that number.

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**